-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-If the member or legally authorized representative (LAR) declines or is not ready to select the Consumer Directed Services (CDS) option after Form 1582, Consumer Directed Services Responsibilities, is shared, the service coordinator:
+If the member or legally authorized representative (LAR) declines or is not ready to select the Consumer Directed Services (CDS) option after reviewing the self-assessment tool on Form 1582, Consumer Directed Services Responsibilities, the service coordinator:

-obtains the applicant's/member's or LAR's signature on Form 1584 indicating his/her selection of the Agency Option; and
+obtains the applicant's, member's or LAR's signature on Form 1584, Consumer Participation Choice, indicating his or her selection of service delivery options; and

 signs and dates Form 1584.

-The service coordinator must ensure the individualunderstands the CDS option is always available and that the individual may call the service coordinator to request a change to the CDS option at any time.
+The service coordinator must ensure the member understands the CDS option is always available and that the member may call the service coordinator to request a change to the CDS option at any time.

-Form 1584 is signed by the member when a different service delivery option is chosen.
+Form 1584 is signed by the member any time a different service delivery option is chosen.

 8223 Designated Representative